‘Still Waiting’ is the culmination of a Rights Based Review of Mental Health Services and Support for Children and Young People in Northern Ireland.

 Implementation and Monitoring

-NICCY is committed to monitoring the implementation of the recommendations in the ‘Still Waiting’ review and to engaging with all relevant agencies to ensure improved outcomes for children and young people.
+NICCY is committed to monitoring the implementation of the recommendations in the ‘Still Waiting’ review and to engage with all relevant agencies to ensure improved outcomes for children and young people.

 Still Waiting Implementation Structures

-The Department for Health on behalf of the Inter-Departmental Group (consisting of representatives for the Department for Education, Justice and Communities along with the Voluntary and Community Sector) published an action plan for delivering on the Still Waiting Report recommendations in October 2019 (the still waiting action plan).
-This was shortly followed by a progress update report in December 2019.
+The Department for Health on behalf of the Inter-Departmental Group (consisting of representatives for the Department for Education, Justice and Communities along with the Voluntary and Community Sector) published an action plan for delivering on the Still Waiting Report recommendations in October 2019 (the Still Waiting Action Plan).

 NICCY Monitoring Process

-NICCY will publish 4 monitoring reports between 2020 and 2023.
+NICCY committed to publishing 4 monitoring reports between 2020 and 2023.
 These will be published in February of each year to coincide with Child Mental Health Week.

 The monitoring reports will be an assessment of the progress made to implement recommendations made in the Still Waiting Review.
 This assessment will include a review of the Inter-Departmental Group annual progress update report on implementation of the Still Waiting Action Plan, along with an analysis of service activity data and views from key stakeholders.